 Abstract – With the foundations firmly laid, children can move to an abstract approach using numbers and key concepts with confidence.

 Non negotiables have been devised for each year group which are the key elements ‘number facts’ of maths that are crucial for children’s mathematical learning and progression.
 These ensure that the children are ready for the next stage of their mathematical journey.
 Pre and post teach learning is integral to the learning cycle and children are given timely support especially in the non-negotiable areas.
+The school hasbegun to incorprate June 2020 Ready to Progress Criteria that identifies the most important conceptual knowledge and understanding that pupils need as they progress from year 1 to year 6.

 In Early Years, children are provided with creative and engaging ways to explore and investigate their learning in a stimulating indoor and outdoor environment.
 Children are immersed into the curriculum; encouraging children to problem solve, experiment, be active and creative while engaging in different themed learning experiences.
 Children take part in a daily maths meeting which introduces new mathematical concepts and vocabulary and gives children the opportunity to explain and embed the maths they are learning about.